Antonia Maury: Career

 After completing her undergraduate work, Maury went to work at the Harvard College Observatory as one of the so-called Harvard Computers, highly skilled women who processed astronomical data.
-Her salary was 25 cents, half the amount paid to men at that time.
+Her pay was 25 cents an hour, half the amount paid to men at that time.
 Authors of the book on the Harvard College Observatory described Maury as "the most original as well as the most elusive personality among the women astronomers at Harvard" due to her strong independence and disapproval of Pickering's undermining of the groups work.

 In 1887, Edward Charles Pickering had found the first spectroscopic binary or double star, ζ^{1} Ursae Majoris (Mizar A).
 Maury was asked to determine its orbit, which she did using periodic doubling of some of the lines in its spectrum.
 Then, in 1889, Maury discovered a second spectroscopic binary, Beta Aurigae, and calculated its orbital period.
 Learning of this work from a copy of the Annual Report of the Henry Draper Memorial, Colonel John Herschel the Younger (son of eminent astronomer John Herschel) recognized the importance of her achievements by writing to Pickering, the observatory's director.
 Herschel asked Pickering "to convey to Miss Maury my congratulations on having connected her name with one of the most notable advances in physical astronomy ever made."

 However, when the first spectroscopic binary and its orbit were more widely reported, the name connected with it was Pickering.
 The discovery was announced by Pickering in a presentation to the Philadelphia meeting of the National Academy of Sciences on November 13, 1889.
 The work was described in a paper "On the Spectrum of Zeta Ursae Majoris", which appeared in the American Journal of Science in 1890.
 In both cases the only mention of Maury was a single line, stating that "a careful study of the results has been made by Miss.
 A. C. Maury, a niece of Dr. Draper".
 The sole author credit was given as Pickering.

 Harvard Computers at work, including Henrietta Swan Leavitt (1868–1921), Annie Jump Cannon (1863–1941), Williamina Fleming (1857–1911), and Antonia Maury (1866–1952).

 In 1888, Maury was assigned to observe stellar spectra of bright stars in the northern celestial hemisphere and catalog them.
 Her work contributed to the construction of the Henry Draper Catalogue.
 By 1924, the catalogue would contain 225,300 stellar spectra, described in terms of their characteristics.
 By 2017, it would have 359,083 entries.